 The French attacked and destroyed Kumkale, but their aim was just to create a diversion as the chief commanders had chosen to land on the Gallipoli peninsula, the European side of the strait.

 Side towards the sea

 The scarce ruins of Kumkale are today inside a naval base of the Turkish Navy.
-The village near the castle was so totally destroyed that it was rebuilt after the war at a certain distance from its original site and it is therefore called Yeni (new) Kumkale.
+The village near the castle was so totally destroyed that it was rebuilt after the war at some distance from its original site and it is therefore called Yeni (new) Kumkale.

 Cape Abydos, at the end of the Gallipoli peninsula, has many memorials both Turkish and of the various countries which took part in the Anglo-French expedition.

-Lord Byron set his Turkish tale The Bride of Abydos at this location, a poem narrating the love of a young man living on the Asian side of the Dardanelles for a woman living on the European one: every night he swam across the strait to meet his sweetheart; one night the torch which she lit to help him find his way, was extinguished by the wind and the young man drowned.
+Lord Byron set The Bride of Abydos at this location.
+It is a poem based on ancient accounts which narrates the love of a young man (Leander) living on the Asian side of the Dardanelles for a woman (Hero) living on the European one: every night he swam across the strait to meet his sweetheart; one night the torch which she lit to help him find his way, was extinguished by the wind and the young man drowned.
 By personally swimming across the strait Lord Byron proved that the account was plausible.

 The winds are high on Helle's wave,

 As on that night of stormy water,

 Lord Byron - The Bride of Abydos - Canto the Second - 1 to 5